tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_03_Auto_Sync_Login.md

 Click **Login**.

-Once a user logs into the DPM system as an Customer, the screen is updated with two frames (windows) of information.
+Once a user logs into the DPM system as a Customer, the screen is updated with two frames (windows) of information.
 The left frame displays a list of menu options for this module.
 The right frame displays the interactive components of the selection.
 The Dashboard screen displays by default after logging into the system.

 ![image](../images/Customer_Dashboard.jpg)